 When scientists found the most common gene that causes CF in 1989, there was much excitement about the possibility of developing gene therapy.
 Scientists are currently exploring the use of gene therapy for many diseases but have had little success.
 That is because it has been very hard to find a safe and reliable way to deliver healthy genes into the cells and tissues of the body.

 Because CF researchers are blazing new trails in drug development and gene therapy, experts have no way of saying for sure when a cure will be available.
 The “aging” of the cystic fibrosis community is largely due to the increase in innovative new treatments and specialized medical care.
 But a better quality of life and partially increased length of life are simply not enough.
 That is why BEF supports the CF Foundation’s efforts to expand and strengthen the drug development pipeline of potentially life-saving new therapies while, at the same time, supporting a vital care center network.

 The Boomer Esiason Foundation takes a two-pronged approach to supporting the CF community: financial contributions to research toward a cure; and programs directly affecting the quality of life for people with CF. You can help by making a contribution today.
 Every donation, large or small, makes a difference.
-Join our team and help us move one step closer to beating this disease.
+Join our team and help us move one step closer to beating this chronic condition.